gridbugs/gridbugs.org/content/blog/fixing-my-old-os-assignment-with-machine-code-hacks/index.md

 </span></code></pre>

 The ASCII representation of the data confirms that we're in the right place.

+The game is that all the changes to the binary must be made by updating values in-place.
+It's not possible to insert new bytes between existing bytes, nor to remove bytes.
+This is because parts of the code will refer to other parts of the code and static data (like these IP addresses) by their relative offset from one another.
+If we insert or remove bytes then that will change the relative position of all following bytes, causing references to no longer point to the correct place.

 I changed the local and gateway addresses to `192.168.1.25` and `192.168.1.1` respectively, again choosing an arbitrary unused valid address for the local address and my router's address as the gateway address.
-These strings are (luckily!) shorter than the original addresses so they'll fit in the allocated space.
-I overwrote the remaining characters of the original strings with 0s as these as null-terminated C strings (so technically I just needed to put a single 0 byte immediately after each new value).
+The new address are made up of fewer characters than the original addresses so they'll fit in the allocated space.
+I overwrote the remaining characters of the original strings with 0s as these as null-terminated C strings (so technically I just needed to put a single 0 byte immediately after the end of each string).

 <pre><code><span>0005F5E0   30 00 00 00  4E 65 74 77  6F 72 6B 20  4D 61 73 6B  0...Network Mask
 </span><span>0005F5F0   00 00 00 00  <span style="background-color:red">31 39 32 2E  31 36 38 2E  31 2E 31</span> 00  ....<span style="background-color:red">192.168.1.1</span>.